Deity: Solanys, the Holy Warden

 To the West, the Rage Mountains form a natural barrier between Scales and Strife.
 The Giant’s Pass, opened with the re-emergence of the great Dragons, provide the single access point through these mountains.
 The armies entrenched themselves on either side of the pass.
 To the North, the lower plains give way to the near-frozen swamps of Eclipse’s Sunken Hollow.
 To the East, a natural barrier of jagged passes provides only scant access on its northern edge to the desert lands of Silence.
 Along the Southern border, the ragtag Hollows and bark-skinned Druids of Thorns keep wanderers at bay.

-Scales counts Eclipse and Strife as chief enemies, though recent assassinations amongst the minor nobility have made them suspicious of Silence.
+Scales counts Eclipse and Strife as chief enemies, though recent assassinations among the minor nobility have made them suspicious of Silence.
 The Ether Mines have ceased their shipments, forcing Scales to venture southward into the forests of Thorns to find a replacement for the lost fuel for the Dwarven forges.
 While pressed on nearly every side, Scales has fortified quickly and has one of the most highly-trained armies on Terrene Gall.

 The Champions of Scales